100 Sights in Cologne, Germany (with Map and Images)

 Christi Auferstehung Martin Falbisoner / CC BY-SA 4.0

-Christ's resurrection is a Catholic church in the Lindenthal district of Cologne, which was built in 1968–1970 according to plans by the architect Gottfried Böhm and consecrated in 1971.
-It is considered a typical example and conclusion of a series of very plastic, sculptural buildings of the architect.
+Christi Auferstehung (Resurrection of Christ) is a Catholic church in the Lindenthal district of Cologne, which was built between 1968 and 1970 according to plans by the architect Gottfried Böhm and consecrated in 1971.
+It is considered a typical example and conclusion of a series of very sculptural, sculptural buildings by the architect.

 Wikipedia: Christi Auferstehung (Lindenthal) (DE), Website